 As noted previously, OSHA covers all workers regardless of their status when they are performing their core job duties.
 Workers’ compensation only applies to a select group of employees (usually permanent) but covers them in more circumstances, such as in voluntary roles and while performing personal duties at work.

-Through House Bill 4749, Massachusetts could soon consider this option for certain classes of workers, like healthcare workers.
+- Through House Bill 4749, Massachusetts could soon consider this option for certain classes of workers, like healthcare workers.
 If passed, medical personnel with a COVID-19 diagnosis would enter into prima facie evidence.
-Again, it would not necessarily presume an OSHA records log.
-Though, an OSHA recordable case is more likely if the case is within a healthcare setting treating COVID-19 patients.

 By and large, current workers’ compensation requirements only cover illnesses arising from COVID-19 when they: